-The hospital has a process for hand-off communication.
+The critical access hospital has a process for hand-off communication.

-- 1. The hospital follows a process to receive or share patient information when the patient is referred to internal providers of care, treatment, and services. - The hospital's process for hand-off communication provides for the opportunity for discussion between the giver and receiver of patient information.
+2. The critical access hospital's process for hand-off communication provides for the opportunity for discussion between the giver and receiver of patient information.

 Note: Such information may include the patient's condition, care, treatment, medications, services, and any recent or anticipated changes to any of these.

-The hospital improves the safety of clinical alarm systems.
+The critical access hospital improves the safety of clinical alarm systems.

-- 1. Identify the most important alarm signals to manage based on the following: - · Input from the medical staff and clinical departments - · Risk to patients if the alarm signal is not attended to or if it malfunctions - Whether specific alarm signals are needed or unnecessarily contribute to alarm noise and alarm fatigue - Potential for patient harm based on internal incident history - · Published best practices and guidelines - 2.
-Establish policies and procedures for managing the alarms identified in NPG.01.05.01, EP 1 that, at a minimum, address the following: - Clinically appropriate settings for alarm signals - When alarm signals can be disabled - When alarm parameters can be changed - · Who in the organization has the authority to set alarm parameters - Who in the organization has the authority to change alarm parameters - · Who in the organization has the authority to set alarm parameters to "off" - · Monitoring and responding to alarm signals - Checking individual alarm signals for accurate settings, proper operation, and detectability.
+- 1. Identify the most important alarm signals to manage based on the following: - · Input from the medical staff and clinical departments - Risk to patients if the alarm signal is not attended to or if it malfunctions - · Whether specific alarm signals are needed or unnecessarily contribute to alarm noise and alarm fatigue - · Potential for patient harm based on internal incident history - · Published best practices and guidelines - 2.
+Establish policies and procedures for managing the alarms identified in NPG.01.05.01, EP 1 that, at a minimum, address the following: - · Clinically appropriate settings for alarm signals - · When alarm signals can be disabled - · When alarm parameters can be changed - · Who in the organization has the authority to set alarm parameters - Who in the organization has the authority to change alarm parameters - Who in the organization has the authority to set alarm parameters to "off" - · Monitoring and responding to alarm signals - Checking individual alarm signals for accurate settings, proper operation, and detectability.

-The hospital recognizes and responds to changes in a patient's condition.
+The critical access hospital recognizes and responds to changes in a patient's condition.